Bob Ney: Legal fees

-Post-congressional life

 Resignation

 On November 3, 2006, facing an impending expulsion vote, Ney resigned from the House of Representatives by his letter of resignation to Speaker of the House Dennis Hastert.

 Sentencing

 On January 19, 2007, Ney was sentenced to a 30 months in prison, ordered to pay a $6,000 fine and provide 200 hours of community service.
 On the orders of Judge Ellen Huvalle, Ney reported to Federal Correctional Institution, Morgantown in Morgantown, West Virginia on March 1, 2007.
 He shared a space in the prison with former Survivor star Richard Hatch, a Morgantown inmate serving 51 months for failing to pay taxes.

-After prison

-He was released on August 15, 2008 after serving 17 months.
-After his prison term Ney was required to be on probation for two years.
-An admitted alcoholic, the judge also barred him from drinking during his probation and to undergo counseling.
+Ney was released on August 15, 2008 after serving 17 months.
+Following his prison term, Ney was required to be on probation for two years.
+The judge also barred Ney, an admitted alcoholic, from drinking during his probation and ordered him to undergo counseling.

+Radio host and author

 In April 2009, Ney started the Bob Ney Radio Show, a talk show on West Virginia radio station WVLY (AM).

-In March 2013, Ney released his memoir, Sideswiped: Lessons Learned Courtesy of the Hit Men of Capitol Hill.Ney currently serves as political analyst for Talk Media News and regularly appears remotely on the Thom Hartmann Program.
+In March 2013, Ney released his memoir, Sideswiped: Lessons Learned Courtesy of the Hit Men of Capitol Hill.

+Ney served as political analyst for Talk Media News until ceasing operations in 2020.
+Ney regularly appears remotely on the Thom Hartmann Program.